aimee-mcneil-melville/ToDo-Full-Stack/README.md

-# Conways game of life!
+# Conway's Game of Life

 ## Installation